×

 How a "Web Worker API" interacts between the main thread and the worker thread?

-Communication between the worker thread and the main thread occurs via the Web Workers API in the following way.
+Communication between the worker thread and the main thread occurs via the React Web Workers API in the following way.

 Step – 1: Work instance initiation and passing the path of a worker script..